tozd/go-errors/README.md

   to join them all.

 Your functions should return only errors for which you provide base errors as well.
+Those base errors become part of your API.
 All additional (non-constant) information about the particular error goes into its stack trace and details.